opendocsg/slw-judgments-backfill/2010_SGHC_295/report.md

 _Personal Property_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 182 of 2010 was partially allowed by the Court of Appeal on 28 February 2011.
-See [2011] SGCA 15.]
+See <span class="citation">[2011] SGCA 15</span>.]

 8 October 2010